L-1B Visa To Green Card: Everything You Need To Know

 • A license to practice your occupation or certification for your occupation or profession

-• Proof that you have commanded a large salary and/or other compensation for the services which proves your exceptional ability
+• Proof that you have commanded a large salary and/or other compensation for the services that prove your exceptional ability

 • Evidence of being a member of one or more professional associations